cds-snc/pulse/README.md

 `domain-scan` in turn requires [`pshtt`](https://github.com/dhs-ncats/pshtt) and [`sslyze`](https://github.com/nabla-c0d3/sslyze).
 These can be installed directly via `pip`.

-Pulse requires you to set one environment variable:
+The app requires you to set one environment variable:

 * `DOMAIN_SCAN_PATH`: A path to `domain-scan`'s `scan` binary.